Method section

 Graphto3D value

-[value is a string: POpt or Traj; default value: POpt]
+is a string: POpt

-value is the method employed to transform the product Graph into a 3D geometry.
-POpt performs a series of partial optimizations, with the bonds involved in the reaction coordinate frozen, where the geometry is smootly changed from reactant to product.
-In Traj, an external force is applied for the same purpose.
+performs a series of partial optimizations, with the bonds involved in the reaction coordinate frozen, where the geometry is smootly changed from reactant to product.
+In Traj

 active values

-[values are integers]
+are integers]

-values are the labels of the atoms that participate in the reactions we are interested in.
+are the labels of the atoms that participate in the reactions we are interested in.
 By default, all atoms in the system are active.

 startd value

-[value is a float; default value: 2.75]
+is a float; default value: 2.75

-value is the maximum distance between active atoms to be considered in a bond formation.
+is the maximum distance between active atoms to be considered in a bond formation.

 MaxBoF/MaxBoB value

-[value is an integer; default value: 2]
+is an integer; default value: 2

-value is the maximum number of bonds formed (nF)/broken (nB) to make all possible (nF,nB) combinations for Graph transformations.
+is the maximum number of bonds formed (nF)/broken (nB) to make all possible (nF,nB) combinations for Graph transformations.

 comb22 value

-[value is a string: yes or no; default value: no]
+is a string: yes

 By default, the $\scriptstyle{(}$2,2$\scriptstyle{)}$ combination is not considered.

-crossb value [value is a string: yes or no; default value: no]
+is a string: yes

 A check can be done to see if the closest distance between the paths followed by the atoms in their rearrangements is lower that a threshold value, a potential problem in planar molecules or planar regions of a molecule.
 By default, this check is not done.